AI Tools·

 I wanted to use Python instead of Typescript for this project for a few reasons:

 • At work, I am the Principal Architect on the Cloud AI services team at GE Aerospace and we use Python for most of our AI/ML work.
-And while i'm a super fan of Typescript and Anthony Fu, Daniel Roe, Evan you and Boshen have done an amazing job with the ecosystem, Python has a few advantages for AI/ML work:
+And while I'm a super fan of TypeScript and Anthony Fu, Daniel Roe, Evan You, and Boshen have done an amazing job with the ecosystem, Python has a few advantages for AI/ML work:

 • More popular in the AI/ML community - Python is the most popular language for AI/ML and has a large community of developers and researchers.